-Since 2005, the Company has engaged the services of Cordex Exploration LLC ("Cordex") to generate, evaluate, and explore resource properties on behalf of the Company, primarily in Nevada; this has been accomplished through an agreement that is generally updated on an annual basis.
-The current agreement is in effect to December 31, 2015.
+Since 2005, the Company has engaged the services of Cordex Exploration LLC ("Cordex") to generate, evaluate, and explore mineral properties on behalf of the Company, primarily in Nevada; this has been accomplished through an agreement that is generally updated on an annual basis.
+The current agreement is in effect to December 31, 2016.
 Monthly payments consist of a management fee of US\$16,667.
-The Company has committed to fund annual exploration programs through Cordex of not less than US\$600,000.
-There is a specified NSR royalty for Cordex on existing and new Columbus Gold properties.
-The principal of Cordex is the president of a subsidiary of the Company.
+There is a specified NSR for Cordex on existing and new Columbus Gold properties.
+The principal of Cordex is an officer of a subsidiary of the Company.